-JH : So I see you are in Portland, OR, but you used to be in New York City, is that right?
+JH : So I see you are in Cathedral City now, but it looks like you used to live in Portland, and New York City, is that right?

-JG: Correct!
+JG: Indeed!
 My wife and I moved from NYC to Portland in late 2015.
-We had lived in the city for a long time and were ready for a big change.
-Mission accomplished.
+We had lived in the city for a long time and were ready for tall trees instead of tall buildings.
+Then in late 2022, we left cloudy Portland behind for the sunshine of the California desert.
+We are both fire signs and thus are big fans of big life changes!

 JH: Your recent work consists of largely muted color palettes; very subtle shifts from one to the next.
 How do you arrive at color choices?